JetBrains/kotlin-web-site/docs/topics/typecasts.md

 val x: String? = y as?
 String
 ```

-Note that despite the fact that the right-hand side of `as?` is a non-null type `String`, the result of the cast is nullable.
+Note that despite the fact that the right-hand side of `as?` is a non-nullable type `String`, the result of the cast is nullable.